Markup language

 I will just mention math ($a + b/c = sum_i x^i$)

-is possible there and is quite pretty:
+is possible and quite pretty there:

 $